-How to Turn Off Mouse Acceleration in Windows 10 and 7: Easy Steps
+How to Turn Off Mouse Acceleration in Windows 7 and 10

-If you’re reading this now, it’s likely that you’ve heard or seen pro FPS players have this off and you want to be a pro, too, so...
+If you’re reading this, it’s likely that you’ve heard or seen pro FPS players talking about the importance of turning mouse acceleration off.
+And obviously you want to be a pro-- or at least better-- too, so that’s why you’re here.

 What is Mouse Acceleration?